 (This is where the miracles come into play)

 She insisted that we start attending Church regularly.
-Soon after, a friend invited us to vist her Church.
+(I was skeptical after my failure to find a good church in Mobile, Alabama while attending college there).
+Soon, a friend invited us to visit her Church.
 This started the restoration of my faith.

 From that time, we started to have two tracks.
-My track was built on decades of knowledge, a decade of church atendance, 3 times of reading the Bible cover to cover, and a little bit of in depth Bible study.
-For the two pre-teen boys and theie formerly Buddhist mother, it was starting from scratch.
+My track was built on decades of knowledge, a decade of church attendance, 3 times of reading the Bible cover to cover, and a little bit of in-depth Bible study.
+For the two pre-teen boys and their formerly Buddhist mother, it was starting from scratch.
 We began by reading a page or two from the Bible at each dinner meal.
 Those three are all at various stages of their first reading of the Bible (King James Version).